briandfoy/briandfoy.github.io/_posts/2020-07-23-autoredialing-and-walking-phone-menus.md

 	}
 {% endhighlight %}

-The clever part of that program is my use of the carriage return (`\r`) to overwrite the same time on the next go around, and my use of the backspace (`\cH`, the control character represented by `H`) to overwrite the countdown timer.
+The clever part of that program is my use of the carriage return (`\r`) to overwrite the same line on the next go around, and my use of the backspace (`\cH`, the control character represented by `H`) to overwrite the countdown timer.

 <video class="center" width="436" height="226" autoplay>
   <source src="/images/phone_menu_automation/PhoneTree.mp4" type="video/mp4">